-Henry contracted to play accordion in Lord of the Rings Symphony (2026)
+Henry plays accordion in Lord of the Rings Symphony (2026)

-Sunday June 14, 2026: Henry performs with San Diego County’s Orchestra Tutti, The Center Chorale, Pacific Coast Chorale, Guest Singers and Soloists for a presentation of a symphonic work written for The Lord of the Rings trilogy by J.R.R.
+Sunday June 14, 2026: Henry performed with San Diego County’s Orchestra Tutti, The Center Chorale, Pacific Coast Chorale, Escondido Choral Arts Children’s Chorus, Guest Singers and Soloists for a presentation of a symphonic work written for The Lord of the Rings trilogy by J.R.R.
 Tolkien.
-The program notes reveal:
+The program notes explained:

 Henry spoke about Howard Shore’s Lord of the Rings Symphony: